 It feels like everyone is sparking up these days.
 Dispensaries are popping up on every corner in the states that have legalized weed.
-The variety of weed on offer as well as well as the edibles, oils and accessories is staggering.
+The variety of weed on offer as well as the edibles, oils, and accessories is staggering.
 Marketers are finding creative ways to get us to buy more weed.

 A joint study by Arcview Market Research and BDS Analytics from 2019 predicts that spending on legal cannabis in the United States will reach $30.03 billion by 2024.
 Yes, that is billion with a “b”.
 People are all too happy to slap down wads of cash for legal weed.